What Is a Film Fixer? The Essential Guide for Productions Filming in Hungary

 Six Criteria for Evaluating Hungarian Production Partners

-Hungary's busy production scene means there are many fixers and production service companies operating in Budapest.
-Quality varies.
+Hungary's busy production scene means there are many fixers and shoot service firms operating in Budapest.
+Quality differs.
 Here are the criteria that separate reliable partners from the rest.

-- ●Demonstrated experience with productions of similar scale and format — a fixer with feature credits is not automatically suited to fast-turnaround commercial work, and vice versa
+- Shown experience with shoots of similar scale and format — a fixer with feature credits is not automatically suited to fast-turnaround commercial work, and vice versa

-- ●Established relationships with the Budapest Film Office, NFI, Forster Centre, and studio management at Origo and Korda
+- Set up relationships with the Budapest Film Office, NFI, Forster Centre, and studio management at Origo and Korda

-- ●Fluent Hungarian and English at minimum, with the ability to communicate complex production requirements in both languages
+- Fluent Hungarian and English at minimum, with the ability to communicate complex production needs in both languages

-- ●Contactable references from recent productions who can speak to problem-solving ability, communication quality, and budget accuracy
+- Contactable references from recent shoots who can speak to problem-solving ability, communication quality, and budget accuracy

-- ●Proven experience with Hungary's 30% rebate process, including successful applications and audit compliance
+- Proven experience with Hungary's 30% rebates process, including successful applications and audit compliance

 Evaluating Hungarian Production Experience